hermangroup/docs/introduction/information.rst

 Hardware Wallet
-  :ref:`Hardware wallets <hardware-wallets>` are among the safest type of wallet for storing your Dash.
+  :ref:`Hardware wallets <hardware-wallets>` are among the safest type of wallet for storing your Historia.
 Your private key is protected inside a piece of hardware, and is never exposed to the internet.
 You are still able to sign transactions as normal, making it both safe and convenient.